FriendsOfSymfony/FOSRestBundle/README.md

 Routing
 =======

-The RestBundle provides custom route loaders to help in defining REST friendly routes.
+The RestBundle provides custom route loaders to help in defining REST friendly routes as well as reducing the manual work of configuring routes and the given requirements (like making sure that only GET may be used in certain routes etc.).

 Single RESTful controller routes
 --------------------------------